-Our Green Headquarters
+Our Green Offices

 In the early 1990s, we realized we had to double our office space in Cambridge, Massachusetts.
 This gave us an opportunity to design an office that illustrates how energy efficiency can be put into practice.